colemanw/webform_civicrm/README.txt

 GROUPS AND TAGS

 This module allows you to tag contacts and add them to groups when they submit the webform.
 Hold down CTRL or SHIFT to select more than one.
-Groups/tags you choose on the CiviCRM tab will always be added to the contact, and you can also choose -user select- to add a webform element.
+Groups/tags you choose on the CiviCRM tab will always be added to the contact, and you can also choose -user select- to make a webform element.
 See "option lists" above.

 -OPT-IN CONFIRMATION: In the "additional options" section is a checkbox to enable confirmation emails when contacts are added to public mailing lists.
 It is recommended that you leave that option enabled in most situations.
 You may configure the text of the confirmation message using CiviCRM message templates.